yurisokolovicz/yurisokolovicz/README.md

 * ⭐ Professional English Proficiency - My Ph.D. degree is from a France institution in which English is one of the official languages - proficiency proof
 * ✈️ Totally adapted to living in another country: 1 year living in France and 2 in Italy (Postdoc).
 * ⚡ I personally registered 10 softwares programs at INPI (Instituto Nacional da Propriedade Industrial) in Brazil; Register number: BR512024000238-3, BR512024000260-0, BR512024000278-2, BR512024000348-7, BR512024000415-7, BR512024000421-1, BR512024000433-5, BR512024000497-1, BR512024000553-6, BR512024000448-3.
+* 🙋 If you appreciate deep logical knowledge from someone experienced in quantum mechanics and programming, I could be a valuable addition to your company.

 <div align="center">